 Profile

-Satoshi’s P2P Foundation profile listed a date of birth of April 5, 1975, and a location of Japan.
-These details are unverified and widely considered to be fictitious.
+The P2P Foundation profile listed an April 5, 1975 birth date and a Japanese location — unverified and widely considered fictitious.
 Satoshi wrote in fluent English with conventions consistent with British or Commonwealth usage.
-Analysis of posting timestamps has suggested various time zones, but no conclusive determination of location has been made.
-The “Satoshi Nakamoto” pseudonym itself sits inside the recognizable techno-orientalist symbolic field of the 1980s-90s; this is examined as a structural observation about reception (independent of authorial intent) in an analysis of the pseudonym and AKIRA.
-Satoshi’s relationship to the cypherpunk movement and the alignment of his documented practice with its philosophical core are analyzed in a companion analysis of independent arrival at the cypherpunk core.
+Analysis of posting timestamps has been used to argue for various time zones; no conclusive location has been determined.
+The “Satoshi Nakamoto” pseudonym sits inside the recognizable techno-orientalist symbolic field of the 1980s–90s — examined as a structural observation about reception, independent of authorial intent, in the pseudonym-and-AKIRA analysis.
+Satoshi’s relationship to the cypherpunk movement and the alignment of his documented practice with its philosophical core are treated in the independent-arrival analysis.

 Development Environment

-Bitcoin v0.1 was developed on Windows using Microsoft Visual C++ 6.0 SP6 and MinGW GCC 3.4.5.
-The initial release was Windows-only, distributed as a .rar archive — an unusual choice for an open-source project (see analysis below).
+Bitcoin v0.1 was built on Windows using Microsoft Visual C++ 6.0 SP6 and MinGW GCC 3.4.5.
+The initial release was Windows-only, distributed as a .rar archive — unusual for an open-source project.
 No version control system was used for v0.1; SVN was introduced later with help from Martti Malmi and Gavin Andresen.

 Bitcoin Holdings